michellejm/ConflictUrbanism-InfraPolitics/Tutorials/01_MappingData.md

 #### Premise

 We will work with the basemap we made in Mapping Data 00 and add new data to it in order to examine multiple measures of world population.
-If you have not already completed the [Mapping data 00](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/01_MappingData00.md) tutorial please do so before beginning this exercise.
 We will examine population aggregated to cities and countries and a raster dataset that depicts the distribution of world population at a resolution of approximately 1km.

-Open your MappingData_Population.qgs map project.

 We have already mapped the locations of populated places (which contains population estimates collected using [LandScan](http://web.ornl.gov/sci/landscan/)) as well as country polygons.
 We also have tabular data available for population at the country level from the [United Nations](http://esa.un.org/unpd/wpp/Download/Standard/Population/) which we will join to the country polygons, as well as a raster layer that describes world population in 1km grid created by CEISIN.
 We will answer questions about the differences between the depictions of population at the city, country, and 1km scale.